jundiya/Portfolio/README.md

 Finally, basic stats method test to get insight from model and evaluate the model.

 ### Data Cleansing<br/>
-This code involeves: import library and dataset, filtering data, handling missing values, outliers and non-standard values.
+This code involves: import library and dataset, filtering data, handling missing values, outliers and non-standard values.